satryosunup/data_portfolio/README.md

 As a Data Analyst at TokoBli, I assessed recent flash sale campaigns, analyzing metrics like budget, transactions, and revenue to optimize strategy.
 Recommendations were provided to enhance future campaigns and boost customer satisfaction.

 **The-Look E-Commerce Inventory & Retention Optimization**
 Analysis of The-Look E-commerce inventory growth and customer retention cohort of the year 2022.
-Utilized SQL to extract and manipulate the data for analysis and created business recommendations to optimize the product inventory and retention plan.
+Utilized BigQuery SQL to extract and manipulate the data for analysis and created business recommendations to optimize the product inventory and retention plan.

 **RevoBank’s Customer Segment Analysis**
 In collaboration with RevoBank's Performance Management team, our data analysis focuses on leveraging three years of customer sales data to boost credit card usage.
-Through segmentation based on spending behavior, value level, and demographics, we aim to develop targeted marketing campaigns.
+Using Python, we aim to develop targeted marketing campaigns through segmentation based on spending behavior, value level, and demographics.
 This strategy aims for a 20% increase in credit card usage and a 10% improvement in customer engagement metrics within six months.

 **RevoBank’s Paylater Initiative and Propensity Modeling**
 I was tasked to develop a machine learning model to predict users likely to use a paylater feature on RevoBank.
 The result of the model can predict 30% of the user base that is likely to use a paylater feature.